sqliteai/sqlite-extensions-guide/platforms/macos.md

-Here’s a detailed guide for **loading a SQLite extension on macOS using Swift**, considering the key differences between the two platforms.

----
+On recent versions of macOS, the recommended way to load a SQLite extension is through the [.xcframework](https://github.com/sqliteai/sqlite-extensions-guide/blob/main/platforms/ios.md) approach, the same method used on iOS.

 ## 🔧 Requirements